-Finally you should not think either that the existence of a per-target variable implies that of an AM variable or that of a user variable.
-For instance, the mumble_LDADD per-target variable overrides the global LDADD variable (which is not a user variable), and mumble_LIBADD exists only as a per-target variable.
+Finally you should not think that the existence of a per-target variable implies the existance of an AM variable or of a user variable.
+For instance, the mumble_LDADD per-target variable overrides the makefile-wide LDADD variable (which is not a user variable), and mumble_LIBADD exists only as a per-target variable.
 See Section 8.4 [Program and Library Variables], page 61.